 Throughout his time with the FEI, Alex worked closely with the European Union and was actively involved with the conception of FEI relations with World Horse Welfare, the World Organisation for Animal Health (OIE), and the International Federation of Racing Authorities.

-My Friend the Horse by Alex Atock is published by Austin Macauley and is available from Austinmacauley.com, Amazon and all good book retailers.
+My Friend the Horse by Alex Atock is published by Austin Macauley and is available on Austinmacauley.com, Amazon and all good booksellers.